Stocks tumble as rate pressures grow, inflation report looms - KESQ

 The S&P 500 sank 2.4%, putting it on track for its ninth losing week in the last 10.
 The Dow Jones Industrial Average fell 1.9%, and the Nasdaq composite lost 2.7%.

-Wall Street’s losses accelerated late in the day, as investors got their final opportunities to make trades before a highly anticipated report on U.S. inflation due Friday morning.
-The S&P 500’s drop more than doubled in the last hour of trading.
+Wall Street’s losses accelerated as the closing bell for trading approached, with traders scrambling to get in last moves ahead of a highly anticipated report on U.S. inflation due Friday morning.
+The S&P 500’s drop more than doubled in the final hour of trading.

-And it’s part of a growing global tide where central banks are removing ultra-low interest rates that goose borrowing, economic growth and stock prices.
+And it’s part of a growing global tide where central banks are removing the ultra-low interest rates that were meant to goose borrowing, economic growth and stock prices through the pandemic.
 Instead, they’ve swung their focus toward raising interest rates and making other moves to slow growth in order to knock down high inflation.

 The risk is that such moves could cause a recession if they’re too aggressive.
 Even if central banks can pull off the delicate balancing act and avoid a recession, higher interest rates put downward pressure on stocks and all kinds of investments regardless.